tock/tock/doc/reference/trd-uart.md

   * `kernel::hil::uart::Configuration`: allows a client to query how a UART is configured.
-  * `kernel::hil::uart::Configure`: allows a client to configure a UART, setting its speed, data width, parity, and stop bit configuration.
+  * `kernel::hil::uart::Configure`: allows a client to configure a UART, setting its speed, character width, parity, and stop bit configuration.
   * `kernel::hil::uart::Transmit`: is for transmitting data.
   * `kernel::hil::uart::TransmitClient`: is for handling callbacks
     when a data transmission is complete.